 Bad faith is another basis that can lead to the award of legal fees in a divorce case.
 Bad faith is conduct that unnecessarily leads to a prolonged legal process.
 What exactly constitutes bad faith is not specifically defined.
 Instead, it is left up to the judge to determine if it exists in a particular situation.
 Bad faith can be explained as the conscious wrongdoing of a party to the litigation.
 It is more than just bad judgment; the conduct of the party acting in bad faith is being done on purpose.
 In divorce cases, common examples of acting in bad faith include: not paying ordered child support or alimony, filing baseless motions to prolong the litigation, and liquidating marital assets before the divorce.
 New Jersey family courts take bad faith conduct seriously, and will use the award of legal fees to the opposing party in order to punish a litigant acting in bad faith.

-If you are facing a divorce and need legal advice on whether you are entitled to have your former spouse pay for your legal expenses, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation.
+If you are facing a divorce and need legal advice on whether you are entitled to have your former spouse pay for your legal expenses, call the Law Offices of Peter Van Aulen for a free initial consultation.

 New Jersey Family Court Rule 5:3-5(c)